 Article by Adryenn Neuenburg, a Certified Divorce Financial Analyst and a former employee of Fair, Isaac (the leading credit scoring company).

 While you may not be able to get these accounts removed from your credit report if the account is current and being paid as agreed, you can stay on top of the situation and be pro-active if things change.
-If the accounts aren't being paid and the collection agencies won't work with you, then debt settlement might be an alternative for you.
-To find out more...Click Here Now.
+If the accounts aren't being paid and the collection agencies won't work with you, you may need to consider the options discussed above.